-Real estate convictions: France during the first half of 2018
+Real estate convictions: France in the 1st half of 2019

-Henry-Aurélien Natter, Research Manager at Primonial REIM, has taken a good look at the French property market for you.
+Henry-Aurélien Natter, Research Manager at Primonial REIM, analyses the real estate market in France.

 With a university education in local economic development, Daniel While began his career as business establishment consultant to local authorities.
 In 2006, he joined the Institut de l’Epargne immobilière et Foncière as analyst, and specialised in the world of unlisted real estate funds (SCPIs and OPCIs for France).